Behavioral health resources

 Longer for more time: Weight and Lifestyle Inventory (WALI)

-Quality of life or other measures related to assessment of obesity and a discussion of their psychometric properties can be found here.
+Quality of life or other measures related to the assessment of obesity and a discussion of their psychometric properties can be found here.

 Evaluating Contextual Factors